Singular and plural

 deerdeer

-Watch this video for the explanation of Singular and plural in English grammar.
+Watch this video for the explanation of numbers in English grammar.